aloebach/Minigame-Jam/README.md

 The minigame framework will load a minigame which is programmed similar to a normal playdate game.
 See the minigame template in the minigame folder for details!

-To get started, clone this repository.
+To get started, clone the repository.
-In z-shell: `git clone https://github.com/aloebach/Minigame-Jam.git` Rename and edit `minigame_template`
+In z-shell: `git clone https://github.com/aloebach/Minigame-Jam.git`

+Rename and edit the `minigame_template` folder
 To compile and rule the minigame jame pdx use the following command in z-shell:
 `pdc ./Minigame-Jam  minigame_jam.pdx && open minigame_jam.pdx`